 6. Practice the Right Stance

 Now, that we have all that falling out of the way, lets get to skating!
 In a standing position, place both feet facing forward.
-Bend both knees and lean slightly forward.
+Keep your feet shoulder width apart.
+Keep your knees bent and lean slightly forward.
 Your back should be upright with a slight bend forward.
 This is the proper skating stance for rollerblading.

 7. Walking on Rollerblades